FruitbatM/explore-national-parks-of-japan/testing.md

 <h2 align="center"><img src="readme-files/img-readme/us-how-to-get-there.jpg" alt="How to get there info" target="_blank" width="75%" height="75%"></h2>

-**As a site visitor, I want to find about the current weather and accordingly plan my visit.**
+**As a site visitor, I want to find out about the current weather and accordingly plan my visit.**

 - Under the website's Weather location, the user can select a national park from the drop-down menu.
 Upon selection, the weather data will get displayed with the current and today's weather data.